Particular/docs.particular.net/nservicebus/azure-service-bus/addressing-logic.md

 ### Sanitization

-The sanitization layer is represented by an implementation of `ISanitizationStrategy`.
+The sanitization aspect is represented by an implementation of `ISanitizationStrategy`.

-Out of the box there are 3 sanitization strategies
+Out of the box there are 2 sanitization strategies
- * `AdjustmentSanitizationV6`: removes invalid characters according to `EntityNameValidationV6Rules`, uses MD5 hashing to reduce the length of an entity name if the maximum length is exceeded.
+ * `EndpointOrientedTopologySanitization`: removes invalid characters according to `EntityNameValidationV6Rules`, uses MD5 hashing to reduce the length of an entity name if the maximum length is exceeded.
- * `AdjustmentSanitization` (default): removes invalid characters according to `EntityNameValidationRules`, uses SHA1 hashing to reduce the length of an entity name if the maximum length is exceeded.
- * `ThrowOnFailingSanitization`: throws an `EndpointValidationException` if the name is invalid.
+ * `ThrowOnFailingSanitization` (default): throws an `EndpointValidationException` if the name is invalid.

 The default implementation of this strategy can be replaced by using the configuration API: